-MSc in Geology - Applied Mineral Exploration Option (2-year, modular coursework-based)
+MSc Geology - Applied Mineral Exploration

 Continuous development of skills and knowledge is a critical component of success in the field of exploration geology.
 Because of the constant demands of the workplace, exploration geologists can rarely afford to take significant amounts of time off to update their knowledge and skills.

-This two year MSc in Geology - Applied Mineral Exploration option (MinEx) is designed for industry geologists who wish to upgrade their skills while maintaining full-time employment.
+The two-year MSc in Geology - Applied Mineral Exploration is designed for industry geologists who wish to upgrade their skills while maintaining full-time employment.
 The program involves six, two-week course modules (listed below) and an applied research project (GEOL 5055).
 The courses are normally offered three per year (September, December, and April) on a two-year cycle; student may register in the program at any time (January, May, September).
 The scope and topic of the applied research project will be determined in consultation with the faculty supervisor and will focus on a problem of interest to the candidate's employer, typically in one of their active exploration or mining areas.
 Note that other modular-based and full-term graduate courses similar in amount of work, duration and academic content may be considered as a substitute for some of the courses at the discretion of the program co-ordinator.

 - GEOL 5055 - Applied Research Project